ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 ## Lesson details

 ### What is Unit Testing?
-And why do we need it?
+Why do we need it?
 (15 minutes)

+**Definitions**

-* Definition of unit testing: Unit tests are automated tests written and executed by software developers to ensure that a small section of an application ("unit") meets its specification and behaves as intended.
+* Unit testing: Unit testing is an automated testing technique where tests are written and executed by software developers to ensure that a small section of an application ("unit") meets its specification and behaves as intended.
 A unit can be a function, a class, an interface etc.
+* Functional testing:
+* Integration testing:

+**Question**

-* What's the difference between unit test, integration test, and functional test?
+* What's the difference between unit testing, integration testing, and functional testing?

-* Perform unit testing in conjuction with feature implementation
+**Unit test**

+A unit test has an input and an expected output.
+A test passes if the expect and actual outputs matches.

-*Benefits of unit testing*
+**Benefits of unit testing**

-* Confidence in updating code - As a new developer on a team if you make changes to a module and all the unit tests pass you can have that much more confidence in not introducing bugs
+* Confidence in updating code - As a new developer on a team, if you make changes to a module and all the unit tests pass, you can have that much more confidence in not introducing bugs
 * Reliable modules - A modules inputs can be tested with each unit test serving as a different scenario
 * Reusability - An indirect benefit to writing your module to be "testable" results in smaller units of code with, ideally, one singular responsibilty
-* Debugging is simpler - When searching for root cause of a defect you simply identify the module with a failing test.
+* Debugging is simpler - When searching for root cause of a defect, you simply identify the module with a failing test.
 If there are no failing tests then that means there's a missing unit test ready to be written!

 ### Red, Green, Refactor (15 minutes)

-Red, Green, Refactor is an engineering pattern of TDD (Test Driven Development) that is an effective way of writing unit tests.
+Red, Green, Refactor is an engineering pattern of Test Driven Development (TDD) that is an effective way of writing unit tests.

 1. Design a test by creating test scenarios (sometimes referred to as test cases)
 2. Write a failing test (Red)
 3. Write code to make the test pass (Green)
 4. Refactor the code
 5. Re-run the test to make sure it still passes

+The database of unit tests are executed each time, a process called regression testing.
+New bugs may be introduced when fixing a bug.

 ### Jest (15 minutes)